Practitioner in Residence

 Eric frequently publishes on the topic of international intellectual property law, including in the Northwestern Journal of International Law & Business, the George Washington International Law Review, the Journal of Intellectual Property Law & Practice (Oxford University Press), and the Biotechnology Law Report.

-Of note, Eric recently co-led a Sidley team serving as counsel to the State of Qatar in securing a landmark victory in the World Trade Organization dispute against Saudi Arabia (Saudi Arabia – Protection of Intellectual Property Rights (DS567)).
-Working as part of Qatar’s delegation, Eric and the Sidley team successfully challenged Saudi Arabia’s failure to protect intellectual property rights as violating multiple provisions of the TRIPS Agreement.
+While in private practice at Sidley Austin LLP, Eric served as co-lead outside counsel to the State of Qatar in securing a landmark victory in the World Trade Organization dispute against Saudi Arabia (Saudi Arabia – Protection of Intellectual Property Rights (DS567)).
+Working as part of Qatar’s delegation, Eric successfully challenged Saudi Arabia’s failure to protect intellectual property rights as violating multiple provisions of the TRIPS Agreement.
 This was the first dispute in the WTO’s history in which a panel ruled that a country failed to satisfy its obligation, under Article 61 of the TRIPS Agreement, to initiate criminal procedures against willful intellectual property infringement.
 It was the first time in the 70+-year history of multilateral trade rules that a panel rejected a party’s national security defense.

 Eric was a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
 He received his JD from Harvard Law School, where he served as the Executive Editor of the Harvard International Law Journal.
 For several years, Eric served as an adjunct professor of law at the American University Washington College of Law, teaching a course in International & Comparative Patent Law.